vega/vl-convert/README.md

-  vl2vg      Convert a Vega-Lite specification to a Vega specification vl2svg     Convert a Vega-Lite specification to an SVG image vl2png     Convert a Vega-Lite specification to an PNG image vg2svg  f   Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image ls-themes  List available themes cat-theme  Print the config JSON for a theme
+  vl2vg      Convert a Vega-Lite specification to a Vega specification vl2svg     Convert a Vega-Lite specification to an SVG image vl2png     Convert a Vega-Lite specification to an PNG image vg2svg     Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image ls-themes  List available themes cat-theme  Print the config JSON for a theme